Raja-srinivas97/demo-repo/README.md

 #demo

-.
 I only created this repo to practice using GitHub!
+This is just another sentence I am adding to practice the git "add" command.